-Appliance Manager is a Web-based interface for the appliance.
+The Appliance manager is a web-based interface for the appliance.
 Use it to view system status, configure network and communication settings, and perform general appliance administration.

-After completing the initial configuration required by the firstboot script, use the Appliance Manager to configure important settings for network interfaces P1, P2, N, E1, and E2 (some interfaces are optional in some modes).
+After completing the initial configuration required by the firstboot script, choose your policy source machine (for Web Security) and then use the Appliance manager to configure important settings for network interfaces P1, P2, N, E1, and E2 (some interfaces are optional in some modes).
 Note that on a V5000 G2, there are no E1 and E2 interfaces.